Reviews You Can Rely On

 Measured Weight of Tested Length 6lb 8oz

 We definitely found the Cardiff Goat was an animal when it came to having fun not only in the park or powder but helped us to unlock even more of the mountain.
-Its directional shape and dampening materials came in key when handling hardpack, chunder, and tougher terrain all while the 10m sidecut gave flawless hold on faster and longer carves.
-Not to mention the medium flex pattern which made for a super playful ride whether tricking the park, buttering on rollers, or popping around your favorite local side hits.
+Its directional shape and dampening materials came in key when handling hardpack, chunder, and tougher terrain, all while the 10m sidecut gave flawless hold on faster and longer carves.
+According to our resident carving guru Isaac, “The sidecut has the perfect depth for holding strong carves at high speeds.”
+Not to mention the medium flex pattern, which makes for a super playful ride whether you are tricking the park, buttering on rollers, or popping around your favorite local side hits.
 If you're looking for something that's both playful and can still provide a smooth and relatively easy ride at speeds, then the Cardiff Goat is for you!

 We had an unbelievably fun time testing this board, but the long sidecut makes for a rather sluggish turning experience at lower speeds.
 It requires a dynamic riding technique to leverage the medium flex and produce quicker turns, an opportunity that comes from its playful nature.
 Some riders may find the medium flex of the Goat to be a bit soft for their riding style and preference, as it offers less stability in extreme terrain.
 If that sounds like you, we would recommend the Burton High Fidelity for something that is significantly stiffer, responsive, and designed for attacking big slopes with lots of snow.